iter-tools/iter-tools/CONTRIBUTING.md

 `yarn publish`
 `popd`

-On [gitter](https://gitter.im/iter-tools/community) post a message of the following form:
+On [gitter](https://gitter.im/iter-tools/community) post a message of the following form (replacing the changelog link with a link to the new version's section in [CHANGELOG.md](https://github.com/iter-tools/iter-tools/blob/trunk/CHANGELOG.md)):

 ```
 `v1.2.3` is released.
-See [CHANGELOG.md](https://github.com/iter-tools/iter-tools/blob/trunk/CHANGELOG.md) for details.
+See [CHANGELOG.md](https://github.com/iter-tools/iter-tools/blob/trunk/CHANGELOG.md#123---2020-2-20) for details.
 ```

 And that's it!